If you’ve flipped through a magazine or browsed social media platforms lately, chances are you’ve stumbled upon a slick-looking infographic.

 The good news is that infographics can help simplify and demystify complex ideas.

-For this reason, the World Health Organization (WHO) used infographics in sharing accurate, up-to-date information about the coronavirus pandemic.
+For this reason, the World Health Organization (WHO) used infographics to share accurate, up-to-date information about the coronavirus pandemic.

 From understanding the impact of climate change to learning new vocabulary, enrich classroom lessons with visual aids.